You must be able to read, write and comprehend the English language at a level exceeding basic conversational English. Required IELTS level is 6.5.

 CANADA

-If you have already received your TC issued medical certificate, you can send a copy to CIATPL8119@centennialcollege.ca.
-Be sure to include your full name, student number and the start date (e.g. F23) of your program.
+If you have already received your TC issued Medical Certificate, you can send a copy to CIATPL8119@centennialcollege.ca.
+Be sure to include your full name, student number and the start date (e.g. Fall 2027) of your program.